williamalu/stock_sentiment/README.md

 **Running the data visualizer:**

 When running the data visualizer, it is important to input a ticker in all capital letters, according to the proper ticker form (eg Google is GOOG, Apple is AAPL).
 Also, the date must be inputted as YYYY-mm-dd, or year (4 digits), then month(2 digits) and then day (2 digits), all separated by dashes.
+Input a start date and and end date that is after 2012.
+The end date should be after the start date for the program to work.

 The code will likely take a long time to run.
 Hit control-c to stop execution.